FAQ’s on Progesterone Cream, Estriol and Adrenaline Dominance

 Q: Why Progesterone Cream vs. Oral Pills?

-A: Many people ask whether they should use oral progesterone or the cream.
+A: Many people ask whether they should use oral progesterone or cream.
 The definitive answer is the cream.
 When you take oral progesterone, it goes straight to the liver where it is converted into allopregnaneolone - a derivative of progesterone.
 It is recognized on a lab test as progesterone, but is not able to attach to progesterone receptor sites.
 It causes drowsiness, which is why they recommend taking it at night.
 The cream, however, enters your bloodstream and bypasses the liver which explains why it is much more effective than oral progesterone.

 Q: What is the best way to apply P Cream?